 - IMPORTANT: Before removing a computer from campus, log into the computer while on the campus network to verify you have an account on the computer and to allow the computer to get updates before removing from the campus network.

 - Dell desktop computers do not have built in WiFi.
 If you will need WiFi at home, you will need to acquire a USB-WiFi adapter

 - Dell desktop computers do not have a camera or microphone.
-If you will be using Zoom, we recommend using a Webcam.
-Contact Media Services if you need a Webcam.
+If you will be using Zoom, you will need a Webcam.

 - You will need to install the VPN software and connect to our campus network once every month (30 days) to validate your Windows and Office licenses.

 - Some secure resources such as financials, student information and HR performance reviews require VPN.

 - If you need access to departmental shared network drives (J:\ and L:\ drives, typically), you will need to install the VPN software to access those drives from home.
 Please contact the Technology Help Desk at (408) 554-5700 if you need assistance with this.
 You do NOT need the VPN software to access Google Drive shares.

 - Update your calendar to share your working hours, your work location, and when you’ll be out of the office:

 - When you respond to a calendar invitation, you can indicate whether you will be joining virtually on in a meeting room: